+T

-The GAU is located at North Manchester Hospital (Ward F5, via Entrance 1 / main entrance)
+GAU is located at North Manchester Hospital (Ward G2, via Entrance 1 / main entrance).
+To be seen in GAU a referral from your GP, Midwife, A&E or other health care professional is required.
+GAU is not a self-referral unit.

-The department operates by referral from a Midwife, GP or A&E. Unfortunately, GAU does not accept patient walk in or self-referrals.

-There are no emergency gynaecology services at Saint Mary's Hospital, Oxford Road If you require any further information or clarification, including clarification of terminology, please do not hesitate to talk to one of the doctors or nurses, who will be happy to discuss your concerns with you.
+There are no emergency gynaecology services at Saint Mary's Hospital, Oxford Road

+If you require any further information or clarification, including clarification of terminology, please do not hesitate to talk to one of the doctors or nurses, who will be happy to discuss your concerns with you.